awzhenyi/NM3239Y/README.md

-# Can tweets predict Election results?
+# Can Tweets predict the Singapore GE2020 election results?